Holocaust survivors offered DNA tests to help find family

 “How do you explain why that’s powerful?
 It just is.
 People had nothing.
 Their families were erased.
 And now we can bring them back a little bit,” Mendelsohn said.

 She and Newman take pains to emphasize that there are no guarantees.
-Doing the testing or searching archives doesn't mean a guarantee of finding living relatives or new information.
+Doing the testing or searching archives doesn't mean living relatives or new information will be found.
 But it offers a chance.

 They and the center are encouraging people to take that chance, especially as time passes and the number of living survivors declines.

-Note: This story has been corrected to reflect that the initial allocation for the pilot program is $40,000, not $15,000.